BD-IATI/bd-iati.github.io/_development/sprint-6.md

 The main goals of sprint 6 are:

+1. Collect and display IATI financial data
-1. Import financial data from IATI to the AIMS
+2. Insert financial data from IATI to the AIMS - the first time
-2. Handle tricky types of transactions
-3. Handle errors or unexpected changes in IATI data or the AIMS
+3. Handle updates of IATI financial data, including tricky types of transactions, errors or unexpected changes in IATI data or the AIMS
+4. Create an overview dashboard for the DP, including import logs and configuration options.

 ### Data integrity